reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 #### Automatic management

-To manage your CRON tasks on your hosting, we strongly advise you to ask your supplier to insert, modify a CRON task.
+To manage your CRON tasks on your hosting, we strongly advise you to ask your host to insert or modify a CRON task.

     */5 * * * * php [ROOT of the PrestaShop project]/modules/reverb/cron.php products > /var/log/cron.log